malikalhack/usb2serial_win32/README.md

 # A project to implement a connection between two COM ports.

 ### Requirements:
-- For the project to work, it is required to organize a physical connection between two COM ports.
-For example, between two USB-to-COM bridges connected.
+- For the project to work, it is required to organize a physical connection between two COM ports in the system.
+For example, between two USB-to-COM bridges connected to a PC with the appropriate drivers installed.
 - Before compiling the program, you must specify the actual names of the ports issued by the system for the `rComPortName` and `wComPortName` variables.

 ### Work description: